avsa242/ili9341-spin/README.md

 * spin-standard-library
 * graphics.common.spinh (provided by spin-standard-library)

 P2/SPIN2:
 * 1 extra core/cog for the parallel I/O engine
 * p2-spin-standard-library
 * graphics.common.spin2h (provided by p2-spin-standard-library)
+* 150kB of RAM for the framebuffer, if using buffered mode

 ## Compiler Compatibility